simgrid/simgrid/docs/source/tuto_s4u.rst

    TODO: Points to improve for the next time

    - Propose equivalent exercises and skeleton in java.
    - Propose a virtualbox image with everything (simgrid, pajeng, ...) already set up.
    - Ease the installation on mac OS X (binary installer) and windows.
-   - Explain that programming in C or java and having a working development environment is a prerequisite.

 ..
 LocalWords:  SimGrid